 4. Use lighter versions of apps, if available

-Using lite versions for apps can also reduce your data bills, as it’s one of the reasons why such apps exist.
+Using lite versions for apps can improve the performance of your Android phone.
+And they also reduce your data bills, as it’s one of the reasons why such apps exist.

 5. Update your phone, regularly